 FASS is committed to promoting FASD prevention and awareness, reducing the number of children born exposed to alcohol.
 In addition, FASS is committed to providing diagnostic, consultative and advocacy services for families and caregivers impacted by FASD.

-FASS will foster awareness about FASD in the community and children and families will be supported prior to, during and following the assessment process.
+FASS will foster awareness about FASD in the community, children, youth, adults, families and/or caregivers will be supported prior to, during and following the assessment process.

 Consultation & Advocacy Services